nmeusling/scc0223_biblioteca/docs/README.md

 # scc0223_biblioteca
-Repository for first assignment in SCC0223 -Estruturas de Dados

 Implementation of a library control system with features that allow user to register students, register books, check out books, return books, remove